 Principal Investigator

-Byron N Van Nest, PhD
+Byron N Van Nest, PhD (he/him)

 I am a computer scientist-turned-biologist.
 My early formal training was in artificial intelligence and robotics, but after working as an engineer and then in biotech, I eventually realized that natural intelligence is far more interesting than artificial intelligence.
 In the last several years, I have been investigating how brains produce behaviour and how different brains produce different behaviour.